AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 ## Use third-party authentication providers {#use-third-party-authentication-providers}

 You can use third-party authentication providers with AEM Forms Document Security.
 These authentication providers help you add an extra access layer to the protected documents.
-AEM Forms Document Security supports following extended authentication workflows:
+AEM Forms Document Security supports the following extended authentication workflows:

-* Extended authentication using default AEM Forms URL
+* Extended authentication using the default AEM Forms URL
 * Extended authentication using a custom URL
 * Default extended authentication workflow with third-party identity providers configured on AEM Forms on JEE server
 * Custom extended authentication workflow with third-party identity providers configured on AEM Forms on JEE server
-* Extended authentication using customized page for listing SAML Authentications
+* Extended authentication using a customized page for listing SAML Authentications

 ## Glossary {#glossary}

-For information about LiveCycle and AEM forms on JEE terminology, see [Chapter 19: Glossary](https://www.adobe.com/go/learn_aemforms_designer_65).
+For information about LiveCycle and AEM forms on JEE terminology, see [Chapter 19: Glossary](https://helpx.adobe.com/content/dam/help/en/experience-manager/6-5/forms/pdf/using-designer.pdf).